-Personally, I'd go with the EC-256 over the Schecter Demon, but only by a narrow margin.
+Personally, I'd go with the EC-256 over the Schecter Omen, but only by a narrow margin.
 I love mahogany bodies and set mahogany necks for metal, and the EC-256 gives me that in a very affordable way.
 I do like the Schecter though, so if you prefer a guitar with a bit more punch don't let my opinion sway you.

 Good luck!
-With a little patience you can definitely find a great metal guitar for under $500!
+With a little patience, you can definitely find a great metal guitar for under $500!

 Your Opinion: Which is the best metal guitar under $500?

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 I think I am quite disappointed to not see a mention of the Antoria Custom Les Paul copy, or indeed the brand Antoria.
 I had a black left hander Les Paul back in the late 80`s, and it was so smooth & precise on the neck & frets and the sound was amazing.

 Anton on July 09, 2015:

 Hey!
 Just wanted to give you a heads up about the Jackson JS22-7 - it seriously rivals the RG7421 for like... half the price!
 It's an absolute steal and I love mine immensely.